haskell/lsp/lsp-test/README.md

 anyRequest <|> anyResponse
 ```

-Try out the example tests in the `example` directory with `cabal new-test`.
+Try out the example tests in the `example` directory with `cabal test`.
 For more examples check the [Wiki](https://github.com/bubba/lsp-test/wiki/Introduction)

 ## Developing